Reflection Questions for Out of Classroom Learning Experiences

 - What skills have you utilized?
 Have you learned/developed new skills?

-- Are you meeting people who could serve as possible mentors?
+- Did you meet people who could serve as possible mentors?
+Did you work with or connect with a Wheaton alum?
 What qualities do you admire about them?

 - What observations have you made about this particular culture (workplace and/or living environment)?
 Have your encounters with this culture changed your perspective about yourself or this culture?
 Have you changed any of your preconceived notions?